-for the Putin regime.
 In particular, we should greatly extend the use of sanctions against individuals.
-The United States has commendably paved the way here with the Magnitsky Act a move which other countries, sadly, have mostly so far failed to follow.
+The United States has commendably paved the way here with the Magnitsky Act-a move which other countries, sadly, have mostly so far failed to follow.
 The furious Russian reaction to the American imposition of even a handful of visa bans and asset freezes on those responsible for the death of the whistle-blowing auditor Sergei Magnitsky shows the effectiveness of this approach.
-The scope of such sanctions should be widened to include hundreds or even thousands of Russian decisionmakers and policymakers.
+The scope of such sanctions should be widened to include hundreds or even thousands of Russian decision-makers and policymakers.
+It could include all members of the legislature (Duma and Federation Council), all members of the General Staff military intelligence makers and policymakers.
 It could include all members of the legislature (Duma and Federation Council), all members of the General Staff, military intelligence (GRU) domestic security (FSB), foreign intelligence (SVR), the interior ministry (MVD) and other "power agencies," the Presidential administration, and Presidential property administration (and companies which represent it abroad), companies run by personalities linked to the Putin regime, and any banks or other commercial institutions involved in doing business in occupied Crimea.
 Such visa bans and asset freezes could also be extended to the parents, children, and siblings of those involved.